COVID-19 Safety Plan

 *Visitors to PdA include members of the public: parents/guardians, exhibiting artists, delivery personnel, PdA collaborators/supporters, venue renters, etc.

 - All students and visitors are asked to self-assess before entering the PdA building.
-Students and visitors should not enter if they are experiencing any COVID-19 symptoms (e.g., fever, chills, fatigue, sneezing, cough, shortness of breath, difficulty breathing, sore throat, headache, loss of taste and smell, muscle aches and/or runny nose).
+Students and visitors should not enter if they are experiencing any COVID-19 symptoms (e.g., fever, chills, cough or worsening chronic cough, shortness of breath, sore throat, runny nose, loss of sense of smell or taste, headache, fatigue, diarrhea, loss of appetite, nausea and vomiting, and/or muscle aches).

 - All students aged 18 years and up, and the parents/guardians of students under the age of 18 years, who are registered for in-person rehearsals, lessons, or classes, must complete a Student Screening Questionnaire webform on the morning of, or up to two hours before, the student will enter the PdA building, or any authorized satellite site hosting PdA programs (“Facilities”).
 The webform can be accessed from the bottom menu of the PdA website.